nodesocket/node-dedup/README.md

 Why
 ========

 Surprisingly, we have lots of duplicate files on our systems, and we were looking for a solution to search and find duplicates and symlink them instead of having multiple copies wasting disk space.

-Some example use cases are music libraries, documents, and pictures.
+**Some example use cases are music libraries, documents, pictures, and videos.**

 Warning